pankajgit1234/file-api-master/README.md

 # file-api-master
-File API to Upload/Download MultipartFile with basic authentication in kotlin
+File API to Upload, Download, Delete and to fetch File Details of MultipartFile with basic authentication in kotlin.

+**Start-up**
+mvn clean install
+docker-compose build
+docker-compose up